EverestWorks/EverTerm/README.md

 'python setup.py py2exe' in the src directory

-v1.1.100 PATCH 2 REPEASE 1 comes March 15
+v1.1.100 PATCH 1 REPEASE 2 comes March 15

-NOTE: CODESPACES WORKS, USE CODESPACES IF YOU DONT WANNA INSTALL ANYTHING
+NOTE: Ccodespaces works, use it if your lazy and dont feel like installing VSCode or VS